 Vaginismus is reflexive tightening around the vagina when vaginal entry is attempted or completed (eg, using a penis, finger, or dildo) despite women's expressed desire for penetration and despite the absence of any structural or other physical abnormalities.

-Vaginismus usually results from fear that intercourse will be painful; it usually begins with the first attempt at sexual intercourse.
-It may develop later after periods of stress.
+Vaginismus usually results from fear that intercourse will be painful; it usually begins with the first attempt at sexual intercourse but may develop later after periods of stress.
 Women may develop a phobia-like avoidance of penetration.
 Most women with vaginismus thus cannot tolerate full or often even partial penetration.
 Some cannot tolerate insertion of a tampon or have never wanted to try.
 However, most women with vaginismus enjoy nonpenetrative sexual activity.

 Reflex muscle tightening can also accompany dyspareunia of any cause, thereby adding to the pain and difficulty with entry.
 Women anticipate a recurrence of pain when intercourse is initiated, and muscles tighten, making attempts at sexual intercourse even more painful.